MATERIALS I use, SUPPLIERS, & Advice

 Useful for examining specimens to draw/paint, and to make beautiful images (aesthetic microscopy is a thing, and I will fight you over that fact), it's easy to get hold of cheap 2nd hand microscopes on Ebay/Amazon/etc. I'd also recommend having a x10 hand lens around if you like looking at plants, bugs, etc. It's also sometimes possible to get 2nd hand scopes from universities or schools when they upgrade their kit, so if you know any teachers/lecturers/technicians, ask them to keep an eye out!
 Here are some brands/models I use.

-It's hard to talk about techniques without a specific focus, but I'm happy to chat on twitter, and here are some videos of me working that show how I use different media
+It's hard to talk about techniques without a specific focus, but again you’re welcome to ping me questions, and here are some videos of me working that show how I use different media

 [Disclaimer; this advice is based on my experience, but we're all different and your mileage may vary.
 So please take this advice for what it is - some very general things I've learned that I think may apply to some other artists too.
 In the end we all find what works for us through trial and error.]